 A steady and true Waltism and exactly how he lived his life shared - " Be the best you can.....EVERYDAY!!!!!" or hearing him say "Ah the heck."
 Or when he shared that fabulous smile of his.

 He was preceded in death by his wife of 45 years Norma; parents, sister Margret; brothers Harold Forsea and Robert Forsea; grandson Jacob Corning.

 Walt is survived by his children Patricia Pickard and her husband Clair of Keating Valley, Jane Leatherman and her husband Doug of Sumpter, Dan Forsea and his wife Renece of Richland; Lana LaZott and husband Chuck of Rainier, Or, Connie Forsea and Toni Corning of Richland, OR., Niki Hutchinson of Crouch, ID; 12 grandchildren; 21 great grandchildren; sister Pearl DuMars; and many nieces, nephews and extended family.

 For those who would like to make a memorial donation in memory of Walt, the family suggests the Eagle Valley Grange, Eagle Valley Ambulance or the charity of your choice through Tami's Pine Valley Funeral Home & Cremation Services PO Box 543 Halfway, Oregon 97834.
 Online condolences may be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Walt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Walt Forsea, please visit our floral store.